A quick, tasty, and filling recipe for chicken curry.

 - 3 teaspoons your favorite yellow curry powder or combination of curry spices (such as garam masala)

-- 1 Tbsp corn, grapeseed, or olive oil
+- 1 Tbsp coconut oil, rice bran oil, or olive oil

-- Minced fresh cilantro or parsley for garnish
+- Minced fresh cilantro and toasted slivered almonds (optional) for garnish

-Garnish with cilantro or parsley and serve with rice.
+Garnish with cilantro and toasted slivered almonds and serve alone or over rice.